Agungvpzz/Boston-House-Price-Prediction/README.md

 - TAX: full-value property-tax rate per \$10,000
 - PTRATIO: pupil-teacher ratio by town
 - B: 1000(Bk−0.63)^2 where Bk is the proportion of blacks by town
-    - Shows non-linear formula, when the higher difference from (Bk−0.63) results higher B.
+    - Shows non-linear formula, when the higher difference from (Bk−0.63) results higher B value.
-    - In intuitive way, not all blacks are from the lower class, so the larger black population also indicates a more comfortable place for black people from the upper class when racial issues matter in society.
+    - In intuitive way, not all blacks are from the lower class, so the larger black population also indicates a more comfortable place for black people from the upper class (imply higher MEDV) when racial issues matter in society.
 - LSTAT: \%lower status of the population
 - MEDV: Median value of owner-occupied homes in $1000s

 ## Business Goals
+Better understanding about how social, demographic, and geographic contexts can affect people buying house behaviour

 ## Methodology
+- Feature Classification:
+    - Categorical Features: Features with fewer than 10 unique values.
+    - Numerical Features: Features with 10 or more unique values.
+- Numerical Features Skewness Check:
+    - We examine the skewness of numerical features to identify distribution asymmetry.
+- Numerical Transformation Techniques:
+    - Various distribution transformation techniques are applied to minimize the mean skewness values of numerical features.
+    - The Yeo-Johnson power transformation technique produced the lowest mean skewness, making it our chosen method for predictive modeling.
+    - The target feature is also transformed using this technique to enhance model accuracy.
+- Outlier Imputation:
+    - Outliers are imputed using the Winsorizing technique to prepare data for predictive modeling.
+Model Scoring:
+- R² score is the primary metric for evaluating model performance.
+- Base Model Building:
+    - We use base models without parameter tuning, including:
+        - LinearRegression
+        - SVR (Support Vector Regression)
+        - XGBoost
+    - KFold Cross-Validation with 5 folds is used to validate the model's scores.
+- Model Selection with PyCaret:
+    - PyCaret is utilized to identify the best model based on performance metrics.
+- Final Model Selection:
+    - The CatBoost model is selected due to its superior performance on cross-validation, test data, and unseen data.
+Model Evaluation:
+- The PyCaret model evaluation method is employed for quick and effective model assessment.

 ## Results and Analysis